GSEU strengthens visibility across key Geothermal events

 June 15, 2026

-June was a particularly active month for the geothermal community, with GSEU partners contributing to discussions on geothermal energy, policy, and data infrastructure at several high-profile events across Europe and beyond.
+June was a particularly active month for the geothermal community, with GSEU partners contributing to discussions on geothermal energy potential and related policy at several high-profile events in Europe and beyond.

 On 3 June, EGS Secretary General Julie Hollis participated in the panel discussion on the role of policy and regulation in surface and subsurface innovation during the event Geothermal Energy for Europe: Scaling from Niche to Mainstream, organised by the International Energy Agency (IEA) and Carnegie Europe.
 The discussion explored how policy frameworks can support the wider deployment of geothermal energy as part of Europe's clean energy transition.